Meet Jennifer McClellan, Who Is Running To Be The First Black Woman Governor Of Virginia

 What was it like to be the first Virginia House member to be pregnant while in office?

 "I did it twice.
-What was interesting, being pregnant in office wasn’t hard, it was being a nursing mother.
-Remember, having to navigate finding places to pump or nurse and the breaks to do that, helping my colleagues understand why that was so important.
+What was interesting was that being pregnant in office wasn’t hard, it was being a nursing mother that was.
+Having to navigate finding places to pump or nurse and the breaks to do that, helping my colleagues understand why that was so important.

-"There were times with Jack where I pumped just enough for him to get through daycare and if I was still on the floor after 6 and he needed to eat then he had to come to the Capitol.
-So, that took some getting used to for some of my colleagues and thinking about things they never had to think about.
-I used to joke that one day my memoirs are going to be called Places I Nursed Jack.
+"There were times with Jack where I pumped just enough for him to get through daycare and if I was still on the floor after 6 and he needed to eat, then he had to come to the Capitol.
+So, that took some getting used to for some of my colleagues.
+I used to joke that one day, my memoirs are going to be called Places I Nursed Jack.
 Because there were lots of creative places and times where I had to do that."

 “